 Mercedes-Benz U.S. International is proud of our 26-year production history in Alabama.
 Proud of our growing family of Team Members.
 Proud of our community involvement.
 And proud of our world-class vehicles.
-Two decades ago we pioneered modern automotive manufacturing in the South.
+Two decades ago, we pioneered modern automotive plant in the South.
 Today we celebrate our continued growth with new Team Members, new models, and new expansions to our plant.

 In 1993 we put our roots down in Alabama and dreamed big.
 Since then, with the support of Mercedes-Benz Cars, we have donated more than $12 million to our local community, with a specific focus on families and the betterment of this region.
 We’ll never forget the warm welcome Alabama showed us when MBUSI was searching for a home more than 25 years ago.
 It’s been a great ride, and we’re ready to turn the key to start the next chapter.

 Today it seems that just about everyone knows someone who’s been affected by cancer.
 At MBUSI, it’s a cause that’s close to our heart, and we’ve made significant donations to support those affected by a disease that impacts so many individuals, not only in Alabama, but across the country and the globe.

 Since our early days, MBUSI has supported the American Cancer Society through our Team Member-driven efforts with the Making Strides for Breast Cancer and Relay for Life walk fundraisers and the Hope Gala.
 In addition, MBUSI continues to donate two vehicles to the American Cancer Society Hope Lodge in Birmingham to make sure residents have a means of transportation when their best hope for effective treatment may be in another city.
 The Hope Lodge offers cancer patients and their caregivers a free place to stay so they can focus on getting better.
 We realize that providing patients with these resources gives them one less thing to worry about as they move forward on the road to recovery.